 What is the New Markets Tax Credit and how does it work?

-Many enterprises, including banks, developers, and local governments can qualify to become CDEs.
-The Urban Institute found in its 2013 evaluation of the first years of the New Markets program that for-profit non-financial institutions (such as developers and other private corporations) were awarded the highest share of NMTCs, followed by CDFIs and other mission-driven lending institutions.
-The third highest share went to government and quasi-government CDEs were awarded fewer and smaller NMTC allocations.
+Many enterprises, including banks, developers, and local governments, can qualify to become CDEs.
+Our analysis of the most recent three rounds of NMTC allocations shows that CDFIs and other mission lenders were awarded the highest share of NMTCs, followed by mainstream financial institutions.
+The third-highest share went to government and quasi-government CDEs, followed by operating nonprofits and for-profits (table 1).

 Abravanel, Martin D., Nancy M. Pindus, Brett Theodos, Kassie Dumlao Bertumen, Rachel Brash, and Zachary J. McDade.
 2013.
 “New Markets Tax Credit Program Evaluation.”
 Washington, DC: Urban Institute.